kalkuteminal/Animation-DNA/06-Tutorials.md

 B) [examples](#pymel-procedures)

 ## Programming with PyMel for artists
+If you think that you have artistic brain and developing is beyond your possibilities, believe me, your just lazy.

+You dont need any extra knowledge, like math or physics.
+You just need willingness to code and necessity of practical application of developing(you definatley have it if you work in Maya)

+Coding could be hard only at the beginning, but the more you will practice the easy it will be for you.
+And finilyy you will realise

 ### Getting started
 From the beginner point of view programming in Maya allow us to:
 - execute particular actions with many object at once.